I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 |---|---|---|

-| Existing (article writing / Codex / tailscale / Hermes / NemoClaw, etc.) | 40 | Selected 40 heavy-leaning ones from old curated set |
+| Existing (article writing / Codex / tailscale / Hermes / NemoClaw, etc.) | 40 | Selected 40 heavy-leaning entries from old curated set |

-| Large-scale refactoring plans | 15 | Multi-axis topics like "DDD + async migration for 50kLoC monolith," with longer code context |
+| Large-scale refactoring plans | 15 | Multi-axis topics like "DDD + async refactor of a 50 kLoC monolith," with longer code context |

-| Infrastructure build plans | 15 | "Multi-region Kubernetes + IaC + monitoring design," "DGX Spark + on-prem GPU cluster build," etc. |
+| Infrastructure planning | 15 | Topics like "Multi-region Kubernetes + IaC + monitoring design," "DGX Spark + on-prem GPU cluster build" |

-| PR reviews | 15 | Actual code diffs (50-200 lines) + review perspectives (security / performance / maintainability) |
+| PR reviews | 15 | Real code diffs (50–200 lines) + review angles (security / performance / maintainability) |

-| Issue triage | 15 | "Isolate a flaky test with unknown repro conditions," "root cause analysis for production incident," etc. |
+| Issue triage | 15 | Topics like "isolating a flaky test with unknown repro conditions," "root cause analysis of a production incident" |

-How to Create the 150 Opus-Favoring Questions
+Building the 150 Opus-Favored Questions

 | Characteristic | Count | Examples |